 Condensing boilers work most efficiently when water returning to the boiler is below 55°C so, again it is best not to set the temperature too high.
 Always, check with a qualified person any alterations you make.
-It is suggested that you may save between 4% and 7% off your gas bill depending on the flow temperature originally set and if you are responsive to weather conditions.

 Try this interactive guide Walkthrough - Money Saving Boiler Challenge